Comic Book / Jack Staff

 - Power Armour: Tom-Tom the Robot Man, the second Molachi, and less overtly Chinard's costume.

 - Public Domain Character: Grist introduced an aging and semi-retired version of 1960s British comic supervillain the Spider to the second arc, in the belief that either he was out of copyright or nobody would care.
-The copyright owners did notice, but fortunately they liked what Grist had done with the character and allowed him to carry on using the Spider, as long as he was identified in future only by the civilian name Grist had given him, "Alfred Chinard".
+The copyright owners did notice, but fortunately they liked what Grist had done with the character and allowed him to carry on using the Spider, as long as he was identified in future only by the civilian name Grist had given him, "Alfred Chinard".note

 - Required Secondary Powers: Lampshaded when Brain Head takes down Blazing Glory by turning off her ability not to get burned.

-- Unrobotic Reveal: Tom-Tom the Robot Man
+- Unrobotic Reveal: Tom-Tom the Robot Man.

 - And later zig-zagged with a straight Robotic Reveal when a villain blows a hole through Tom-Tom and Jack mourns Patricia as dead, only to discover that she upgraded the robot to being fully remote-controlled rather than Power Armour.